 Red Giant had posted the David Vincent's Knoll Light Factory Pro & Editors Training DVD to introduce the set.
 They also have plenty of additional video tutorials as well:

 GenArts Sapphire now has features very similar to Optical Flares and Knoll Light Factory, plus it can be used in NLEs.
 The tutorials are not as numerous or deep as offered by the other 2 big products, but there are several, including Sapphire v.6 LensFlare and Flare Designer Tutorial, GenArts Sapphire v.6 3D LensFlare for After Effects, and Sapphire v.6 LensFlare Occlusion Tutorial:

 Overuse of lens flares is too common, even when they rise above the common cliche of the Photoshop default.
 But individual flare elements can be used as the base, as seen almost everywhere, or as elements of design.
 Use in more realistic shots may take some extra observation and self-control.
 For a wrinkle, check out the not dissimilar effects of user-induced imperfections in Light leaks, free lensing, and lens wacking, a roundup on PVC.

 There's a lot going on beyond the basics with lighting, camera filters and lenses, etc. that lens flares can become obsessions to avoid, create, and recreate with shaders and filters.
 One good resource for further study is Mylenium's Building a Lensflare with Expressions, which looked at the components of lens flares very effectively.
 Another good resource is a cache of QuickTime movies of real world lens flares by Claudio Miranda, and a newer batch of unique ones from Peter Prevec in Lens Flares.

 More recently there was a SIGGRAPH 2011 paper, Physically-Based Real-Time Lens Flare Rendering, which has a video:

 Another obvious resource is J.J.
 Abrams' "ridiculous" use of kinetic halos in the latest Star Trek movie (Andrew Kramer did the titles).
-See various discussions of these mostly in-camera effects done by cinematographer Dan Mindel in Where No DP Has Gone Before at ICG Magazine, and more about ILM custom matching "SunSpot" CG in Back on Trek (Flare Madness) at Millimeter and Star Trek Returns at Post Magazine.
+See various discussions of these mostly in-camera effects done by cinematographer Dan Mindel in Where No DP Has Gone Before at ICG Magazine, and more about ILM custom matching "SunSpot" CG in Back on Trek (Flare madness) at Millimeter and Star Trek Returns at Post Magazine.
 Later, Jacob T. Swinney made CINEMA COMPILATION: Lens Flares, with extracts from recents movies.